Privacy basics and data breaches

-Private medical practitioners and practices in all states and territories must comply with the Commonwealth’s Privacy Act 1988.
+Private medical practitioners and practices in all states and territories must comply with the Commonwealth Privacy Act 1988.

 The privacy legislation outlines how personal information is handled.
 This includes how you collect and store information, how you share it with others and destroy it when no longer needed.
 It also outlines when personal information can be used for direct marketing purposes and sent overseas.

 The Privacy Commissioner has the power to conduct privacy assessments or investigations.
-There is a civil penalty for privacy breaches of up to $1.8m for corporations and $360,000 for individuals.
+There is a civil penalty for privacy breaches of up to $2.5million for individuals, or a minimum $50million for corporations.